Five reasons to study Drama, Dance & Cinematics

 This area of study is not just acting, dancing and directing.
 The range of possible courses that come under Drama, Dance & Cinematics is vast and varied.
 You can study photography, visual and audio effects, animation, ballet, history of dance, choreography, theatre studies, wardrobe design, world theatre and even circus arts.

 Drama, Dance & Cinematics is relevant all over the world.
 By gaining a degree in photography, for example, your opportunity for travel is limitless.
 If you get a degree in film production, you can film all over the world.
 If you're an actor, travel is part of the job.
 Degrees in this subject area offer an international job market post-graduation.
 Some even include a year of studying abroad as part of the course.

 It’s perfect for mixing with another degree course, especially a humanities subject like History or English.
 Topics like film, photography, drama and theatre have a strong historical and literary context.
 Potential joint honours courses in the field include history and film studies, photography and film studies, theatre and English, dance and theatre, and acting and music, to name a few.

 This degree may have more real-world applications than you think.
 For instance, cinematic skills like photography and film production can be deployed in real-life scenarios, not just in fiction.
 You could use your skills in a journalistic capacity by capturing real-life human experiences.
 Alternatively, you’ll find many opportunities in a commercial sense – almost every brand nowadays uses video or photography within their marketing.

 5. Culturally important

-This may seem obvious to some, but the provision of dramatic and performing arts is part of the average human experience.
+Dramatic and performing arts is part of the average human experience.
 How would we feel if we didn't have films?
 How would we see the world without our photographers?
 There would simply be fewer things like dances, plays and films which bring joy to so many.
-We therefore need Drama, Dance & Cinematics students in order to carry on this rich tradition of performing arts in society.
+We, therefore, need Drama, Dance & Cinematics students in order to carry on this rich tradition of performing arts in society.